dcos-labs/dcos-openvpn/README.md

 ```
 curl -k -u username:password -X POST -d "name=richard" https://<IP>:5000/client > richard.ovpn
 ```
-2. Import the .ovpn file into any suitable OpenVPN client, like (Tunnelblick)[https://tunnelblick.net/] for macOS for example
+2. Import the .ovpn file into any suitable OpenVPN client, Tunnelblick for macOS, for example
 3. Test connecting with the OpenVPN client.
-See Troubleshooting for help.
+See Troubleshooting for help
 4. The new client credentials will be backed up to Zookeeper for persistence in case the task is killed, and will be synchronised with any other instances

 ### Revoke a User